Nadal Downs Battling Nishikori To Reach Barcelona Quarter-finals - UrduPoint

 Former world number four Nishikori, now down at 39 in the rankings, was left to regret converting just two of 13 break points carved out against the man who also beat him in the 2016 Barcelona final.

+"I think I played much better than yesterday; that's a very important thing for me," Nadal said on court after his 12th win in 14 meetings with Nishikori.

-World number 58 Norrie progressed when Belgian eighth seed David Goffin retired with an injury in the second set.
+"The level of positive energy was higher, so I'm very satisfied."
+World number 58 Norrie progressed when Belgian eighth seed David Goffin retired with a right leg injury in the second set.

-Nadal defeated Norrie in their only previous meeting in straight sets in the Australian Open third round in February.
+Nadal beat Norrie in their only previous meeting in straight sets in the Australian Open third round in February.

 Second seed Stefanos Tsitsipas, the champion in Monte Carlo, eased into the last-eight with a 7-5, 6-3 victory Australian 14th seed Alex de Minaur.